Deviation from the dipole-ice model in the new spinel spin-ice candidate, MgEr$_2$Se$_4$: Magnetization calculation

+In order to find errors of the $B_n^m$ CEF parameters we use a gradient method which is considerably faster than the grid search method, although it is less robust against false minima.
+For each $B_n^m$ we fix the parameter's value and minimize $\chi^2$ by moving along the gradient in the remaining five non-fixed CEF parameters.
+This is repeated for $B_n^m$ fixed at a value progressively farther from the minima until $\chi^2$ has increased by one, which we define as the upper and lower bounds of the error.
+By doing this for all of the parameters we get the error bars for each CEF parameter.

-\subsection{Magnetization calculation}
+\section{Magnetization calculation}

-Magnetization curves in the main text were obtained through calculations which generalized methods of Bramwell\cite{bramwell2000} and Xu \cite{Xu2015} to include the both the effects of higher energy CEF levels and the first order perturbation shifts to wavefunctions themselves.
-This generalization allowed us to describe the moment of the material at both higher temperatures, where multiple CEF levels are occupied, and at higher fields, where mixing of the states leads to an increased moment.
+Magnetization curves in the main text were obtained through calculations which took into account the full CEF Hamiltonian for the $J = \frac{15}{2}$ multiplet of Er$^{+3}$.
+This method allowed us to describe the moment of the material at both higher temperatures, where multiple CEF levels are occupied, and at higher fields, where mixing of the states leads to an increased moment.

-In order to calculate the moment, we ignored interactions between moments and treated the problem in the single ion picture.
-We then set up a partition function using the wavefunctions $\psi_n$ we got as a result of the CEF fits to calculate the g-tensor and the susceptibility of the Er$^{3+}$ ions in MgEr$_2$Se$_4$ to calculate the moment at a given field and temperature.
-For the $n^{\mathrm{th}}$ doublet we have two wavefunctions $\psi_{na} ~ \mathrm{and} ~ \psi_{nb}$, and use degenerate perturbation theory with a field applied along an arbitrary direction to find the energy and proper linear combination of the doublets

-where $g_j$ is the Land\'e g factor, and the repeated indices indicate summation.
-Thus we can find the response of each doublet to a field at an arbitrary direction.